|Differences in...||Research article||Review article|

 For finding studies for a systematic review in medical sciences, read advice from NCBI.

-Start with an overview of the topic and give some context, explaining why a review of the topic is necessary.
+Does a literature review need an introduction?
+Yes, always start with an overview of the topic and give some context, explaining why a review of the topic is necessary.
 Gather research to inform your introduction and make it broad enough to reach out to a large audience of non-specialists.
 This will help maximize its wider relevance and impact.

 Don’t make your introduction too long.
 Divide the review into sections of a suitable length to allow key points to be identified more easily.

 Make sure you present a critical discussion, not just a descriptive summary of the topic.
 If there is contradictory research in your area of focus, make sure to include an element of debate and present both sides of the argument.
 You can also use your review paper to resolve conflict between contradictory studies.

 What researchers say